PanicStation.org

 Scope note

 These are first steps for the moment.
-If episodes recur, clinicians may recommend an ECG, portable monitoring, lab tests (such as thyroid or anemia checks), and a medication review.
+If episodes recur or a clinician is concerned, later decisions may involve specialist help, an ECG, a portable heart monitor, blood tests, or a medication review.

 Important note

-This is general information, not a diagnosis.
-If you think you’re having a medical emergency or you feel seriously unwell, call 911.
+This is general information, not medical or professional advice, and it is not a diagnosis.
+If you think you are having a medical emergency or you feel seriously unwell, call 911.

 Additional Resources